shopware5/shopware/UPGRADE-5.6.md

 ### Deprecations

+* Deprecated the implicit conversion of strings to `DateTime` objects in Doctrine entities, it will be removed in Shopware 5.7.
+Relying on this conversion will throw a deprecation warning till then, please only insert `DateTime` objects
 * Deprecated `Shopware\Bundle\ESIndexingBundle\TextMappingInterface::getNotAnalyzedField`.
 It will be removed in 5.7, use the getKeywordField instead
 * Deprecated `Shopware\Bundle\ESIndexingBundle\TextMappingInterface::getAttributeRawField`.
 It will be removed in 5.7, use the getKeywordField instead
 * Deprecated `Shopware\Bundle\ESIndexingBundle\Product\ProductProviderInterface`.
 It will be removed in 5.7, use the `Shopware\Bundle\ESIndexingBundle\ProviderInterface` instead